 Who is it for?

-- Were getting Income-Related ESA, Income Support or Income-Based Jobseekers Allowance before you claimed UC, and
+- Were getting Income-Related Employment Support Allowance, Income Support or Income-Based Jobseekers Allowance before you claimed Universal Credit and

-- That benefit included a Severe Disability Premium (SDP) in the month before the date your UC award started,
+- That benefit included a Severe Disability Premium (SDP) in the month before the date your Universal Credit award started,

-you might qualify for the Transitional SDP Element in your UC assessment.
+you might qualify for the Transitional SDP Element in your Universal Credit assessment.

-This is to compensate for the fact that there is no Severe Disability Element in UC, so otherwise you would be a lot worse off financially.
+This is to compensate for the fact that there is no equivalent to the Severe Disability Premium in Universal Credit, so otherwise you would be a lot worse off financially.

 But strict rules apply – outlined below.